Revisiting EmbodiedQA: A Simple Baseline and Beyond: Baseline: A Simple pipeline without RL

 where $\texttt{ans}$ indicates the answer candidates and $p_\theta$ is the QA model.
 Again we want to keep a simple model and reuse the same QA module in previous works~\cite{embodiedqa,eqa_modular}.
 The QA module encodes the question with a 2-layer LSTM and performs dot-product based attention between question embedding and image features from the last five frames along the navigation path right before the answer module is called.

-\textbf{End-to-end training.} As shown in Fig.~\ref{fig:model}, we combine the navigation and the QA module together in a united SGD training pipeline.
+\textbf{Joint training \textit{without} RL.} As shown in Fig.~\ref{fig:model}, we combine the navigation and the QA module together in a united SGD training pipeline.
 The concatenated embeddings of the observation, the current action, and the question are inputted into the navigation LSTM module.
 We initialize the model by mimicking the behavior of the shortest path navigation.
-The inputs for the QA model are different for training and evaluation.
+However, the inputs for the QA model are different for training and evaluation.
 During training, the QA model is trained to maximize $p_\theta(\texttt{ans}|\mathbf{o}_{gt}, q)$, where $\mathbf{o}_{gt}$ is the observed images in the ground-truth path sequence.
-In evaluation, the QA model makes prediction using $p_\theta(\texttt{ans}|\mathbf{o}_{pred}, q)$, where $\mathbf{o}_{pred}$ is the predicted observation of the navigation model.
-We draw the idea from Incremental Learning~\cite{ranzato2015sequence} to gradually incorporate navigation predictions in training as the navigation model becomes more accurate.
+In evaluation, the QA model makes prediction using $p_\theta(\texttt{ans}|\mathbf{o}_{pred}, q)$, where $\mathbf{o}_{pred}$ is the observation at the predicted trajectory of the navigation model.
+To overcome the gap between training and evaluation, we draw the idea from Incremental Learning~\cite{ranzato2015sequence} and propose to gradually incorporate navigation predictions in training as the navigation model becomes more accurate.